helloworldless/disable-spring-cloud-aws/README.md

 ### Pre-Requisites

-- AWS Region and Credentials configured
+- AWS Region and Credentials configured via Default Provider Chains
 - Create an AWS SQS queue with the name `test-queue`, or use whatever name you want and update the queue name in `app.sqs-queue-name` in `src/main/resources/application.yml`